Cardiac imaging tests before low-risk outpatient surgery

 About This Measure

 This measure shows the percentage of patients who had cardiac stress tests before low risk outpatient surgical procedures.
-This measure includes only Medicare patients and patients who had the tests as an outpatient at Northwestern Memorial.
+This measure includes only Medicare patients and patients who had the tests as an outpatient at Northwestern Medicine.
 A higher percentage may mean that the hospital is giving people more tests than they need.

 Note: In this case, a lower number is better.